szinn/k8s-homelab/README.md

 [oznu/cloudflare-ddns](https://hub.docker.com/r/oznu/cloudflare-ddns/) docker image.
 Certificates are managed through CloudFlare as well using cert-manager and the DNS01 challenge protocol.

 Any services that are exposed externally use [Authelia](https://www.authelia.com) for access authentication via a ingress-nginx.

-Kyverno policies require every Ingress instance has an annotation that indicates if it is an internal, external, or external-auth annotation.
-The policy adds the appropriate annotations to the Ingress to configure ingress-nginx and external-dns.

 ## Repository Structure